trdroid/Ruby-on-Rails-Examples/subscription/README.md

-# App Structure and Contents
+# App Creation, Its Structure and Contents

 ### Creating an application